 Yes, I'm a decorator and I have those huge decks of colour chips.
 But I go to only a few tried and true whites each and every time I choose one for myself or a client.
 By following a few simple guidelines, the results are amazing every time.

 Because let's get real.

-Most folks like you and me are not going to be able to tell the difference between white, extra white or pure white on your walls.
+Most folks like you and me are not going to be able to tell the difference between white, extra white or pure white on your walls in most situations.

 Stop overthinking it.
 Use the guidelines and my favourite white colour choices below, keep it simple and be done with it.